ignashub/zk-votely/README.md

 ### Installing Circom

-If you want follow official [Circom](https://docs.circom.io/getting-started/installation/#installing-circom) installation, follow [this](https://docs.circom.io/getting-started/installation/#installing-circom).
+If you want to follow official [Circom](https://docs.circom.io/getting-started/installation/#installing-circom) installation, follow [this](https://docs.circom.io/getting-started/installation/#installing-circom).

 Make a new directory anywhere in your system.
+You need to do so because Circom is a compiler which is needed to be installed on your system and it's not part of the project.

-Then install from sources, clone the [circom](https://github.com/iden3/circom) repository:
+Then install from sources, and clone the [circom](https://github.com/iden3/circom) repository:

 ```
 git clone https://github.com/iden3/circom.git